specialkapa/sneaky-reader/README.md

 🎉 Congratz!
 Now you can do the following:

-1. Fetch any medium article link, paste in your chrome url bar and finally click on *Sneaky-Reader* after clicking on the extensions icon.
+1. Fetch the url of any article and/or post, paste in your `chrome` url bar and finally click on *Sneaky-Reader* after clicking on the extensions icon.
-2. In any web-page with a medium link embedded you can simply right click on the medium link and select *Sneaky-Read* form the drop down list.
+2. In any web-page with an article/post link embedded you can simply right click on the link and select *Sneaky-Read* from the drop down list.

 ![](gifs/usage.gif "")